becomevocal/slate/source/includes/_api_webhooks-getting-started.md

 10. 50400 seconds after the most recent failure
 11. 86400 seconds (24 hours) after the most recent failure

 After the final retry attempt above (cumulatively, 48 hours after the first delivery attempt), the webhook will automatically be deactivated, and we will send an email to the developer's email address registered on the subscribing app.
-Should you wish to reactivate the hook, you can set the **is_active** flag back to **true** via a <nobr>[PUT request](/api/stores/v2/webhooks#update-a-hook)</nobr> to the **hooks** resource.
+Should you wish to reactivate the hook, you can set the **is_active** flag back to **true** via a [PUT request](/api/stores/v2/webhooks#update-a-hook) to the **hooks** resource.

 ## Updating a webhook